 Notice of the Hearings.
-Not less than five (5) days but not more than ten (10) days after delivery of notice of the initial composition of the Hearing Panel to the parties, the Hearing Panel will provide a separate notice to the alleged victim, Respondent and any witnesses or other third parties whose testimony the Hearing Panel deems relevant, requesting such individuals to appear before the Hearing Panel.
+Not less than five (5) business days but not more than ten (10) business days after delivery of notice of the initial composition of the hearing panel to the parties, the hearing panel will provide a separate notice to the alleged victim, respondent and any witnesses or other third parties whose testimony the hearing panel deems relevant, requesting such individuals to appear before the hearing panel.
 The notice should set forth the date, time, and location for the individual's requested presence.
-The Hearing Panel shall provide the names of the witnesses or other third parties that the Hearing Panel plans to call in its notices to the alleged victim and the Respondent.
-The hearing shall be conducted within twenty (20) days but no sooner than ten (10) days of the receipt of the appeal.
+The hearing panel shall provide the names of the witnesses or other third parties that the hearing panel plans to call in its notices to the alleged victim and the respondent.
+The hearing shall be conducted within twenty (20) business days but no sooner than ten (10) business days of the receipt of the appeal.

 Failure to Appear.
-If any party fails to appear before the Hearing Panel if requested to do so, and such party was provided proper notice of the hearing as set forth above, then absent extenuating circumstances, the Hearing Panel will proceed to determine the resolution of the Complaint.
+If any party fails to appear before the hearing panel if requested to do so, and such party was provided proper notice of the hearing as set forth above, then absent extenuating circumstances, the hearing panel will proceed to determine the resolution of the complaint.

 Support Persons.
 Both the alleged victim and the respondent may be accompanied by one support person to assist them during the hearing process.
 This support person can be anyone, including an attorney.
-Unless the student has received a suspension of ten (10) or more days or expulsion, the support person may not address the Hearing Panel, present evidence, make objections or statements, ask questions of any party or witness or otherwise participate in the hearing, beyond privately communicating with the party that he/she is supporting.
+Unless the student has received a suspension of ten (10) or more days or expulsion, the support person may not address the hearing panel, present evidence, make objections or statements, ask questions of any party or witness or otherwise participate in the hearing, beyond privately communicating with the party that he/she is supporting.
 If the student has received a suspension of ten (10) or more days or expulsion, the support person may fully participate during the disciplinary appeal proceeding.

 The Chair must be notified five (5) business days in advance of the hearing if a party will be accompanied by a support person.
 The Chair may disallow the attendance of any support person if he/she is also a witness or if, in the discretion of the Chair, such person's presence would be disruptive or obstructive to the hearing or otherwise warrant removal.
-All support persons must agree to keep any and all information presented in the hearing confidential in order to attend.
-Absent accommodation for disability, the parties may not be accompanied by any other individual during the hearing process except as set forth in this Policy.
-University officials may seek advice from the University's Office of General
+All support persons must agree to keep all information presented in the hearing confidential in order to attend.
+Absent accommodation for disability, the parties may not be accompanied by any other individual during the hearing process except as set forth in this policy.
+College officials may seek advice from the University Of Arkansas System Office Of General